nssent25/Pi-LLM/README.md

-# Pi-LLM
+# CS431 Pi-LLM

 ## Introduction
 This is the code for a Raspberry Pi-based personal assistant.
-It uses open source libraries to perform tasks such as voice recognition, translation, image generation, and conversation. **This project is mostly an excuse to mess with open source models.**
+It uses open source libraries to perform tasks such as voice recognition, translation, image generation, and conversation. **This project is an excuse to mess with open source models and test them.** The project report is under ```Report/report.pdf```

 ## Server:
 - [x] Flask server: ```server_main.py```